 - Splash of Apple Cider Vinegar

-- Place chicken wings, ½ cup Franks, 1tsp garlic powder, ½tsp onion powder, ½tsp dill, apple cider vinegar, salt, and pepper in a ziplock bag and shake well to combine.
+- Place chicken wings, ½ cup of hot sauce, 1 teaspoon garlic powder, ½ teaspoon onion powder, ½ teaspoon dill, apple cider vinegar, salt, and pepper in a ziplock bag and shake well to combine.
 Let marinate in the fridge for at least an hour.

 - Place a wire baking rack on top of a foil-lined baking sheet

 - Use tongs to place chicken wings on the wire rack